xlsrln/cat-results-page/src/content/teams.md

 ## Team Championship Standings

-Check out the current [Team Championship standings](/results) to see how teams are performing this season!
+Check out the current results to see how teams are performing this season!